How does your team communicate throughout the day?

 - Workspace Owners have control over the security and administrative settings of the workspace, excluding deleting a workspace, transferring ownership or changing roles.

-- Workspace Admin can manage members, channels, and maintenance of the workspace.
+- Workspace Admins can manage members, channels, and maintenance of the workspace.

 - Multi-Channel Guests only have access to channels they’ve been given permission to use and can only send direct messages to people in those channels.